kevinyokutran/autopy/README.markdown

 ### What is AutoPy?

 AutoPy is a simple, cross-platform GUI automation toolkit for Python.
-It includes functions for controlling the keyboard and mouse, finding colors and bitmaps on-screen, and displaying alerts -- all in a cross-platform, efficient, and simple manner.
+It includes functions for controlling the keyboard and mouse, finding on-screen colors and bitmaps, and displaying alerts -- all in a cross-platform, efficient, and simple manner.

 <div id="how-so"></div>